hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 usage with ROCm.

-ROCm provides a prebuilt optimized Docker image for validating the performance of LLM inference with vLLM on MI300X series accelerators.
+ROCm provides a prebuilt optimized Docker image for validating the performance of LLM inference with vLLM on MI300X Series GPUs.
 The Docker image includes ROCm, vLLM, and PyTorch.
 For more information, see :doc:`/how-to/rocm-for-ai/inference/benchmark-docker/vllm`.